luso-torres/luso-torres/README.md

 ### [Spatial and Frequency Filtering on Images](https://github.com/luso-torres/spatial-frequency-filtering)
 - **Description**: The project implements spatial and frequency filtering for feature extraction and image classification using Computer Vision with reduced dimensions.
+The model will be implemented on a pattern recognition algorithm for analysis using Convolutional Neural Networks (CNNs).
 - **Tools Used**: Python, Jupyter Notebooks.

 ---